FY 2027 Multistate Conservation Grant Program (F27AS00009)

 - AFWA regional associations referenced in the NOFO: AFWA regional associations

-The grant is best treated as a high-complexity coordination opportunity, not a simple science concept grant.
-If your team can prove regional relevance, partner accountability, and clear staged execution, you should be competitively positioned for consideration in this cycle.
+The FY 2027 grant is best treated as a high-complexity coordination opportunity, not a simple science concept grant.
+Its archived requirements show that regional relevance, partner accountability, and clear staged execution were central to a credible proposal.
+A future round must be assessed against its own official notice.